swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 ## Running FastQC

 We will be working with a set of sample data that is located in a hidden directory (`.dc_sampledata_lite`).
-First, we will move some of these hidden files to the `data` directory your created at [the end of our last lesson](http://www.datacarpentry.org/shell-genomics/06-organization/).
+First, we will create a symbolic link to some of these hidden files to the `data` directory your created at [the end of our last lesson](http://www.datacarpentry.org/shell-genomics/06-organization/).

 ~~~